 Like most people I have an extreme dislike of porta potties, but I'm happy to say that those at Burning Man are quite pleasant to use.
 They are cleaned several times a day, and are not bad as far as odor is concerned either.
+This works by burners treating the portos the same way you would want the person before you treating them.
 To keep them that way, follow these guidelines:

 - Use only single ply toilet paper.